home-assistant/home-assistant.io/source/_docs/blueprint/tutorial.markdown

 Our blueprint doesn't currently describe what the configurable part should contain.
 Without this information Home Assistant will offer the user an empty text box.

-To do this, we will use selectors.
-Selectors describe a type and can be used to help the user pick a value.
+To instead allow Home Assistant to offer more assistance, we will use selectors.
+Selectors describe a type and can be used to help the user pick a matching value.

 The selector for the motion sensor entity should describe that we want entities from the binary sensor domain that have the device class `motion`.